 Create contract models and SPARK proof tools to verify the correct functional use of conversions.

+If Unchecked_Conversion is used, apply ‘Valid to the result of the conversion before attempting to use the result with both a TRUE path and a FALSE path, and then use assertions to verify that the failure path operates correctly.

-If Unchecked_Conversion is used, use other analysis methods to verify the correctness of the conversion(s).
+Note: SPARK assumes that the result is valid and will ignore the false path in its generation of automatic proofs.
+Use other analysis methods to verify the correctness of the conversion(s) or create extremely simple code for the FALSE path that sets an error condition and exits.

 6.7 String Termination [CJM]